 - in one of our six annual year group musicals (as part of Preforming Arts)

-- our choirs, string orchestras, brass band, and ensembles are regular performers at events around Portsmouth
+- in one of well over 20 choirs, string orchestras, brass band and various groups and ensembles regularly performing in school and at events around Portsmouth

 - in regular assemblies and school events

 In addition, a large number of our pupils learn a musical instrument; taught by one of the many visiting music teachers each week.
 The children’s interest is sparked in Year 3 when free of charge, as part of our Strings Scheme, every child is give a violin, viola or cello to play, with instruction for a whole term.
 A similar scheme is operated in Year 4 for brass instruments.
 For many children this is the start of a lifelong love of music and one which takes them to places they would never have otherwise visited or gain achievements otherwise unrecognised.